With health care ranked in the bottom 25% in America, it’s time for action.

 How are APRNs being held back?

-To date, 22 states allow APRNs to practice to the full extent of their education and training—from independently diagnosing and treating patients to referring people to physical therapy, prescribing medication, delivering babies, providing anesthesia and more.
+To date, many states allow APRNs to practice to the full extent of their education and training—from independently diagnosing and treating patients to referring people to physical therapy, prescribing medication, delivering babies, providing anesthesia and more.
 In Tennessee, they are required by law to be supervised by a physician to perform these very same tasks.

 How can I help?